Key Takeaways

 ✅ 11.2 Reach out to mentions

-I like to start the mail by thanking them for mentioning us, writing a review about us (bad or good) or naming our product.
-It is important to start the mail on a positive note and make them feel appreciated.
-Then continue with asking if they mind including the link.
+I like to start the email by thanking them for mentioning us, writing a review about us (bad or good), or naming our product.
+It is important to start the email on a positive note and make them feel appreciated.
+Then, continue by asking if they mind including the link.

-This type of mail is a bit more personal than the other outreach mail types.
+This type of email is a bit more personal than the other outreach email types.

-Do not act spammy though.
-Your email will for sure end up in the trash if it sounds the tiniest bit like an automated email.
+Do not act spammy, though.
+Your email will surely end up in the trash if it sounds the tiniest bit like an automated email.

 ✅ 11.3 Cold mail outreach

 This type of outreach has the lowest chance of being successful.
-So I like to put in sufficient time to write nice, but universal mail that I can send out one by one with minimal change.
+So, I like to put in sufficient time to write a nice but universal email that I can send out one by one with minimal change.

 This will speed up your outreach as it can take a while to come up with a perfect angle to approach people with a cold email.